syncfusion-content/wpf-docs/wpf/PropertyGrid/Virtualization.md

 ![PropertyGrid in the Virtualization mode](Virtualization-images/Virtualization.png)

-N> You can only load a set of items in view at a time when Virtualization is enabled.
-If you want to modify items that are not in view, then disable the virtualization, otherwise the items will not be updated until they are in view.
+N> When Virtualization is enabled, you can only load a set of items in view at a time.